maxwolf621/DataBaseNote/MoreDMLofSQL.md

   */
 SELECT COUNT(CustomerID), Country
 FROM Customers
-GROUP BY Country # Sort By Attirbute Country
+GROUP BY Country # Sort By Attribute Country
-HAVING COUNT(CustomerID) > 5 # Only display
+HAVING COUNT(CustomerID) > 5 # Group that has customerId > 5
 ORDER BY COUNT(CustomerID) DESC;
 ```